FILE №0001 Clinic reviews

 The clinical-standards framework

 The publication applies five categories to every clinic review.
 Each category is scored Pass, Concern, or Fail.
 A single Fail in Category 1 (clinical decision-making) or Category 2 (procedure execution) is sufficient to produce an overall Fail finding.
-The framework is documented in full at the methodology page.
+The framework is documented in full at the clinical-standards framework page, with the five categories, scoring bands, re-review cadence, and conflict-of-interest policy in writing.

 FAIL.
 Full-coverage crown preparation performed on four documented patients whose pre-treatment dental condition, as visible in the clinic’s own before footage, does not support a clinical indication for full-coverage crowns over minimally invasive veneers.
 The degree of tooth structure removal is circumferential and irreversible.
 No documented clinical indication has been provided.